 In some cases an inherited tendency to obstructions will run in a family, but usually an obstruction appears in just a single family member.

-There are a number of different types of obstructions that may be present at birth, as follows:
+A number of different types of obstructions may be present at birth, such as:

 - The opening of the ureter is too narrow.

 - There are mistakes in the number or arrangement of small-muscle cells in the ureter.
 These cells are responsible for the muscular contractions that push urine from the kidney down to the bladder.